Aberconwy (Senedd constituency): Boundaries

-The constituency has the same boundary as the Aberconwy Westminster constituency, which came into use for the 2010 United Kingdom general election.
+The constituency had the same boundary as the Aberconwy Westminster constituency prior to the 2023 review of Westminster constituencies, which came into use for the 2010 United Kingdom general election.
 It was created in 2007 and merges into one constituency areas formerly within the Conwy and Meirionnydd Nant Conwy constituencies.
 Conwy was a constituency within the North Wales electoral region, straddling the boundary between the preserved county of Clwyd and the preserved county of Gwynedd.
 Meirionnydd Nant Conwy also straddled this boundary, but was within the Mid and West Wales region.

 Aberconwy constituency is entirely within the preserved county of Clwyd.

 It is composed of the Conwy electoral divisions: Betws-y-Coed, Bryn, Caerhun, Capelulo, Conwy, Craig-y-Don, Crwst, Deganwy, Egwysbach, Gogarth, Gower, Llansanffraid, Marl, Mostyn, Pandy, Penmaenan, Penrhyn, Pensarn, Trefriw, Tudno, and Uwch Conwy.

 The North Wales region was created for the first Assembly election, in 1999.
 For the 2007 election, however, it had new boundaries.
 It includes the constituencies of Aberconwy, Alyn and Deeside, Arfon, Clwyd South, Clwyd West, Delyn, Vale of Clwyd, Wrexham and Ynys Môn.